Overview of Sports at GIS

 Away Games: GIS does not offer transportation.
 Parents are responsible for getting their children to and from games.

-For games at APIS, CMIS, LIST, NIS, CDSC: Students will leave with their ride directly after school gets out and will meet the coach at the soccer field of the host school.
+For games at APIS, CMIS, LIST, NIS, CDSC: Students will leave with their ride directly after school gets out and will meet the coach at the host school unless the coach makes other arrangements.

 Rec League was created to develop athletic skills in our elementary students.
 Our vision is for each sport to be played before their CMAC season began in order for our students to have the opportunity to try it first before deciding if they want to pursue playing competitively.